giacomodeliberali/ICT-infrastructure/README.md

 # Disks and Storage
 After the fabric, another fondamental component of a datacenter is the storage.
 The storage can be provided with various tecnologies.
 The simple one is that the disk are put inside each servers and are used as we use the disk on our laptop.
-Of course it is not useful fs we have a bunch of data to manage, and some networking solution can be better to use.
+Of course it is not useful if we have a bunch of data to manage, and some networking solution can be better to use.

 ## Interfaces